FarukOzderim/Hatim-Paylasim/README.md

 # Hatim-Sharing-System

-- Hatim is a read of the holy book Quran from beginnning to end.
+- Hatim is a read of the holy book Quran from beginnning to end and this project creates an API to share the hatim with pieces of 5 pages.
 - Developed with FastAPI ve SQLmodel frameworks.

 ### Requirements